What Is a Lister or Assessor?

 What Do They Do?

 The primary responsibility of the lister is to determine the fair market value of your property; all real property commonly known as real estate is assessed.
 Real property is defined as land and any permanent structures attached to it.
 This value is converted into an assessment, which is one component in the computation of real property tax bills.
 In order to accomplish this goal, listers must understand appraisal methods and property assessment administration in Vermont.
-For a brief overview of the work a lister does, please review the Rules and Responsibilities of Listers to learn more.
+For a brief overview of the work a lister does, please review What a Lister Does: Overview of Responsibilities to learn more.

 How We Help